koiamericas/one-click-hugo-cms/site/content/index.md

     of welcoming visitors to the Island in the weeks ahead.
 We are confident that with the continuous support of our industry partners, we can build a stronger Puerto Rico.
-  signaturename: Jose Izquierdo
+  signaturename: Jose Izquierdo.
-  signatureposition: Executive Director of the Puerto Rico Tourism Company
+  signatureposition: Executive Director of the Puerto Rico Tourism Company.
-  title: Message from the Executive Director
+  title: Message from the Executive Director.
 ---